A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 We expect that the techniques just shown will also be applicable for computing, explicitly, TQFTs derived from finite crossed complexes, which are, furthermore, equipped with a cohomology class valued in $U(1)$.
 (The existence of these TQFTs, generalising Dijkgraaf-Witten TQFTs \cite{DW}, was suggested in Remark \ref{coho-twist-Quinn}, and they were treated in \cite{Martins_Porter}, in the particular case of closed manifolds and crossed modules, using similar techniques to those of this paper.)
 Our approach here can likely also be adapted to give concrete formulae for homotopy quantum field theories derived from (classifying spaces of) crossed complexes, possibly equipped with appropriate cohomology classes.
 These homotopy quantum field theories are treated in \cite{Sozer-Virelizier:HQFT:ArXiv:2022}, and also in \cite{Porter_HQFT,Porter_Turaev_HQFT}.

-We also expect that similar techniques as used in this subsection can be used to give formula for Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s}$, in the case when $\Bc$ is the classifying space of a finite simplicial group, in which case we would obtain concrete formulae for all types of Quinn's finite total homotopy TQFT.
+We also expect that similar techniques to those used in this subsection can be used to give formulae for Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s}$, in the case when $\Bc$ is the classifying space of a finite simplicial group, in which case we would obtain concrete formulae for all types of Quinn's finite total homotopy TQFT.
 (Since finite simplicial groups model all pointed homotopy finite spaces \cite{Ellis}.)
-This would likely yield formulae similar to those in \cite{Porter}.
+This would likely yield expressions similar to those in \cite{Porter}.